learningCJ/Flask-Microblog/README.md

    *    Using blueprints to make the website scalable and portable
 4. **(2023-07-05) User API:**
    *    Documentation on the website coming soon
-   *    Getting Token: "http -auth "\<email\>:\<password\>" POST https://chrisjeong.ca/api/tokens" (password will be prompted in terminal if password is not included i.e. -a "\<email\>" POST...)
+   *    Getting Token: "http --auth "\<email\>:\<password\>" POST https://chrisjeong.ca/api/tokens" (password will be prompted in terminal if password is not included i.e. -a "\<email\>" POST...)
    *    Getting a list of Users (token required): "http GET https://chrisjeong.ca/api/users" The request must have a header with a valid token.
 To test it from cmd you can |http GET https://chrisjeong.ca/api/users "Authorization:Bearer <token code>"|
    *    Getting a User Info (token required): "http GET https://chrisjeong.ca/api/users/<id>" The request must have a header with a valid token.
 To test it from cmd you can |http GET https://chrisjeong.ca/api/users/\<id\> "Authorization:Bearer <token code>"|
-   *    Getting a list of followers: "http GET https://chrisjeong.ca/api/users/\<id\>/followers" The request must have a header with a valid token.
+   *    Getting a list of followers: "http GET https://chrisjeong.ca/api/users/<id\>/followers" The request must have a header with a valid token.
 To test it from cmd you can |http GET https://chrisjeong.ca/api/users/\<id\>/followers "Authorization:Bearer <token code>"|
-   *    Getting a list of following: "http GET https://chrisjeong.ca/api/users/\<id\>/following" The request must have a header with a valid token.
+   *    Getting a list of following: "http GET https://chrisjeong.ca/api/users/<id\>/following" The request must have a header with a valid token.
 To test it from cmd you can |http GET https://chrisjeong.ca/api/users/\<id\>/followers "Authorization:Bearer <token code>"|